Graham McNamee: Sportscasting

 McNamee became well known for his broadcasts of numerous major sports events, including several World Series, Rose Bowl games, championship boxing matches, and Indianapolis 500 races.

 Radio broadcasting of sporting events was an entirely new thing in the 1920s.
 The announcers were a rotating group of newspaper writers.
 At the time baseball was America's most popular sport, and the reporters were at the games to write stories about them for print newspapers.
 Their descriptions were matter-of-fact, boring at best, had a lot of dead air, mostly given in the past tense after a play was completed.
 In 1923, announcer McNamee was assigned to help the sportswriters with their broadcasts.

 One day, Grantland Rice, told McNamee to finish the game on his own, and left.
 McNamee was not a trained sports writer, so he immediately began to describe exactly what he was seeing as it happened, thus originating play-by-play sports broadcasting.
 He wasn't a baseball expert, but had a knack for conveying what he saw in great detail, and with great enthusiasm, bringing the sights and sounds of the game into the homes of listeners.
+McNamee co-announced the first coast-to-coast radio broadcast of a World Series game in 1926 with Phillips Carlin.

 In 1927 he broadcast the Long Count Fight between Gene Tunney and Jack Dempsey with Phillips Carlin to more than 60 NBC radio stations.
 When a colleague asked him, shortly before his passing, what his favorite piece of commentary was, McNamee mentioned Babe Ruth's called shot in the 1932 World Series.